 Open-cell polyurethane is adequate for indoor areas, while closed-cell varieties are best for roofs and walls.
 The latter can keep outdoor noise from penetrating your building.
 Polyisocyanurate has an R-value of 6.5 per inch, while extruded polystyrene offers the rigidity required to insulate walls.

 The cheapest rigid form is expanded polystyrene, which has an R-value of about 3.8 per inch.

 How long will it take to insulate my home?

-Small homes can be thoroughly insulated in only a couple of hours.
+Small homes can be thoroughly insulated in a few hours.
 Big houses might need a full day.
 The time it takes will depend on whether you’re adding insulation to all recommended parts of your home, including your attic, basement, walls and siding.

 Can you over-insulate your home?

 Insulation is an art that requires balance.
 If your home is sealed too tightly, it will trap moisture indoors and cause mold.
 Your insulation must allow ventilation to push through to prevent the degradation of your wood and mortar.
 Even the dry Fresno area is prone to humidity that can lead to degradation.